 A Nakajima's quiver variety is a holomorphic symplectic quotient attached to a double quiver $\overline{Q}$, i.e., a quiver whose arrows are paired $(a,\bar{a})$ such that $\bar{a}$ is a reverse arrow of $a$.
 This holomorphic symplectic quotient is a GIT quotient of a locus defined by a moment map relation.
 In \cite{K}, the moduli of stable twisted quasimaps to the symplectic quotient from a fixed smooth projective curve $X$ is obtained as an application of the quasimap construction of \cite{CK, CKM} and shown to come with a natural symmetric obstruction theory.
 This result generalizes Diaconescu's work \cite{Dia}.

-The stability in the notion of stable twisted quasimaps turns out to be an asymptotic one in the one dimensional stability parameter space $\RR _{> 0}$ of the abelian category $\cA '$ of framed twisted quiver sheaves on $X$.
+The stability of stable twisted quasimaps turns out to be an asymptotic one in the one dimensional stability parameter space $\RR _{> 0}$ of the abelian category $\cA '$ of framed twisted quiver sheaves on $X$.
 It is therefore natural to investigate the wall-crossing phenomena of the moduli stack $\M ^{ss}_\tau (\gamma)$ of $\tau$-semistable objects with numerical class $\gamma$ in $\cA'$ as $\tau$ varies in $\RR _{>0}$.

-For that study of wall-crossings, there are two theories available: the theory of Joyce and Song (\cite{JS}); and the theory of Kontsevich and Soibelman (\cite{KS}).
+For that study of wall-crossings, there are two theories available: the theory of Joyce and Song \cite{JS}; and the theory of Kontsevich and Soibelman \cite{KS}.
 In this paper, we perform our research according to the framework of Joyce and Song.

 First, we study the homological algebra of the category of twisted quiver sheaves {\em with the moment map relation} ~\eqref{M}.
-Without the relation, the homological study is carried out by Gothen and King (\cite{GK}).
-We deduce that a truncated part of the category $\cA '$ behaves like a Calabi-Yau 3-category.
-For example, a suitably defined antisymmetric Euler form is numerical (see Proposition ~\ref{num}).
+This homological study is a generalization of works Crawley-Boevey and Holland \cite{CH}, Crawley-Boevey \cite{CB1, CB2}, Gothen and King \cite{GK}, and Diaconescu \cite{Dia}.
+We deduce that a truncated part of the category $\cA '$ behaves like a 3-Calabi-Yau category.
+For example, a suitably defined antisymmetric bilinear form is numerical (see Proposition ~\ref{num}).
 This property is the first main result of this paper and originates from the moment map relation.

-Next, using the above Euler form on the numerical $K$-group of $\cA '$, we define a Lie algebra $L(\cA ')$ and, using the straightforward generalization of the Chern-Simons functional in \cite{Dia}, we construct a Lie algebra homomorphism to $L(\cA ')$ from a Ringel-Hall type algebra of stack functions with algebra stabilizers supported on virtual indecomposables, as in \cite[Theorems 3.16 and 7.13]{JS}.
+Next, using the above bilinear form on the numerical $K$-group of $\cA '$, we define a Lie algebra $L(\cA ')$ and, using the straightforward generalization of the Chern-Simons functional in \cite{Dia}, we construct a Lie algebra homomorphism to $L(\cA ')$ from a Ringel-Hall type algebra of stack functions with algebra stabilizers supported on virtual indecomposables, as in \cite[Theorems 3.16 and 7.13]{JS}.
 This Lie algebra homomorphism yields the definition of the generalized Donaldson-Thomas invariant for $(\overline{Q}, X,\gamma, \tau)$ via the log stack function for $\M ^{ss}_\tau (\gamma)$.